THE ART OF SETTING YOUR EATING WINDOW

 b.
 OMAD = One Meal A Day: you consume all your calories in one meal and wait for the following day to have some food again

-Do you need to eat every day?
-Intermittent Fasting
+When you don’t eat every day, aka Intermittent Fasting

 a.
 One day fast, also called eat-stop-eat: you drink only water and herbal teas during 24 hours, once a week and resume your habitual eating patterns the other days.
 You can push the fasting window up to 36 hours once a week.